dmx-systems/dmx-documentation/docs/devel.rst

 This section illustrates how to begin a plugin project, how to build and how to deploy a plugin, and how to redeploy the plugin once you made changes in its source code.
 In other words, this section illustrates the plugin development turn-around cycle.

-Let's start with a very simple plugin called //DMX Tagging//.
+Let's start with a very simple plugin called *DMX Tagging*.
 This plugin will just create a new topic type called ``Tag``.
-Once the plugin is activated the topic type will appear in the DMX Webclient's //Create// menu, so you can create tag topics and associate them with arbitrary topics.
+Once the plugin is activated the topic type will appear in the DMX Webclient's *Create* menu, so you can create tag topics and associate them with arbitrary topics.
 And you will be able to fulltext search for tags.

 Developing a plugin whose only purpose is to provide new topic type definitions requires no Java or JavaScript coding.
 All is declarative, mainly in JSON format.